nibralab/content-patterns/input-control/captcha.md

 # Captcha

-Captcha is short for ‘Completely Automated Public Turing test to tell Computers and Humans Apart’.
+Captcha is short for 'Completely Automated Public Turing test to tell Computers and Humans Apart'.
-The whole idea behind Captchas is to distinguish humans from computers letting the user perform an action a computer can’t.
+The whole idea behind Captchas is to distinguish humans from computers letting the user perform an action a computer can't.
 A captcha is a simple Turing test.

 ## Problem Summary